sjjessop/omnidice/README.md

 in the repo then the version number does not indicate compatibility with past releases, except that the `HEAD` of the `release` branch is always the current (most recent) release.

+## Compatibility

+Omnidice does not work with Python versions 3.6 or lower, because it uses the `dataclasses` module.

+It should work with pretty much any versions of its optional dependencies, `numpy` and `pandas`.